 Your first movement as a winger should always be away from the space you want to receive the ball, this will drag the defender with you.

-Your second movement should then be back towards the space where you want to receive the ball.
+Your second movement should then be back toward the space where you want to receive the ball.

 Sometimes you will have to be a little bit more clever with your movements and make 2 or even 3 movements for the defender.